 How Many Sparks Does it Take to Light a Fire?

-There are actually six different types of Spark Business cards.
+There are actually more than two Spark Business cards.
 They are:

 Business Credit Bureau Reporting